Military Keynesianism: Keynesian economics and application

-Nazi Germany

-Much of the Third Reich economy was oriented towards militarization, especially to prepare for a possible war with the Slavic nations, rather than in the production of consumer goods or towards commercial expansion.
-Nevertheless, the concentration of capital in the arms industry had favored a rapid expansion of German industrial capacity and helped to reduce unemployment rates.

 United States

 In the United States this theory was applied during the Second World War, during the presidencies of Franklin Delano Roosevelt and Harry Truman, the latter with the document NSC-68.
 The influence of Military Keynesianism on US economic policy choices lasted until the Vietnam War.
 Keynesians maintain that government spending should first be used for useful purposes such as infrastructure investment, but that even non-useful spending may be helpful during recessions.
 John Maynard Keynes advocated that government spending could be used "in the interests of peace and prosperity" instead of "war and destruction".
 An example of such policies are the Public Works Administration in the 1930s in the United States.

+Cold War–era mass production of aircraft benefited the U.S. civilian aircraft industry leading to the dominance of U.S. aviation companies.
+There is also strong evidence that the government intentionally paid a higher price for these innovations to serve as a subsidy for civilian aircraft advancement.